Ecwid/ecwid-api-docs/includes/_combinations.md

     "quantityDelta": -10
 }
 ```
-When your integration changes in stock quantity of product combination in a store pretty often, it becomes harder and harder to keep track of how many items are actually in stock.
+When your integration changes in stock quantity of product variation in a store pretty often, it becomes harder and harder to keep track of how many items are actually in stock.
 For example, when at one point of time you have 3 items in stock and 5 in the very next second, then using the specific values can result in incorrect stock quantity.

-This method solves this very problem: you can increase or decrease the product combination's stock quantity by a delta quantity.
+This method solves this very problem: you can increase or decrease the product variation's stock quantity by a delta quantity.
 For example, if you need to decrease quantity by 10 items, you can use this method.

 This method is also available for [products](https://developers.ecwid.com/api-documentation/products#adjust-product-inventory).